huaweicloud/terraform-provider-huaweicloud/docs/data-sources/rds_flavors.md

 ## Argument Reference

 * `region` - (Optional) The region in which to obtain the RDS flavors.
-If omitted, the provider-level region will work as default.
+If omitted, the provider-level region will be used.

 * `db_type` - (Required) Specifies the DB engine.
 Value: MySQL, PostgreSQL, SQLServer.